porfinogeneta/DungeonLabyrinth/Docs.md

   used to keep track of the game's progress and to make decisions based on the player's actions.

-### M:DisplayFightStats(Monster,Int32)
+### M:DisplayFightStats(Player,Int32)
 #### Summary
 This function displays the fight statistics of the player and the enemy in a formatted manner.

 #### Parameters
-- `Monster`: The Monster parameter is an object of the Monster class, which contains information about the enemy that the player is fighting against, such as the enemy's name, strength, and health.
+- `Player`: The Player parameter is an object of the Player class, which contains information about the player that is fighting against a monster, such as the name, strength, and health.
 - `chosenWeaponStrength`: The strength of the weapon that the player has chosen to use in the fight.